mbatuhanorak/ELE432_ULTRASONIC_RADAR/README.md

     Visualization: The FPGA will generate signals to display the detected objects on the VGA monitor connected to the DE1-SoC board.
 Each object can be represented by a graphical element, such as a point or shape, indicating its position in the environment.

-    Camera Integration (Optional): If a camera is connected to the DE1-SoC board, the FPGA can process the camera feed and display it on the VGA monitor alongside the detected objects.
+    Camera Integration : If a camera is connected to the DE1-SoC board, the FPGA can process the camera feed and display it on the VGA monitor alongside the detected objects.
 This allows for real-time imaging and visual representation of the objects.

 By utilizing the DE1-SoC FPGA board, the ultrasonic radar system can effectively detect and display objects in a given environment, providing distance measurements and visual representation.
 The flexibility of the DE1-SoC allows for easy integration of peripherals and efficient FPGA processing, making it an ideal platform for this project.<br />
 ----------------------------------------------------------------------------------------<br />